josanabr/ilsci/README.md

 ================
 The provisioning-chef directory has been added.
 This directory contains two examples about provisioning using Vagrant and Chef.

+In previous lectures we run discussions about Threads.
+Programs with PThreads and OpenMP are given in the threads_intro directory.

 News, September 17
 ==================